Haghrah/Incremental-Fuzzy-Control-of-Euler-Lagrange-Systems/README.md

-# Materials concerning the article: An Incremental Learning-based Fuzzy Control Scheme for a Class of Uncertain Euler-Lagrange Systems
+# Supplementary Materials for the Article: "An Incremental Learning-Based Fuzzy Control Scheme for a Class of Uncertain Euler–Lagrange Systems"

-Initial codes and data obtained during the training process of an Incremental Learning-based Fuzzy Controller.
+Initial code and data obtained during the training process of an incremental learning-based fuzzy controller are provided in this repository.
+The results of our study have been published as "_**An Incremental Learning-Based Fuzzy Control Scheme for a Class of Uncertain Euler–Lagrange Systems**_" in the "_**Iranian Journal of Fuzzy Systems**_".